-Although the CAISO market rules provide sufficient flexibility for resources to submitting economic bids for energy above minimum load within the current energy bid caps, there are three instances in which resources are exposed to cost-based energy and commitment costs bids that may not reflect their actual fuel costs.
-First, suppliers may only bid-in commitment costs up to the CAISO-calculated cost-based values, which are based on indices used to reflect the resources daily fuel costs (i.e., those using the proxy cost methodology).
-Second, although the CAISO market rules allow resources to bid up to \$1,000/MWh for energy above minimum load, when a resource is subject to mitigation, the CAISO market dispatches and compensates the resource based on a mitigated bid price that uses the resource's default energy bid as an input.
-Finally, there are some instances in which resources are required to submit a bid but fail to do so, and the CAISO market must generate a bid to use in its clearing process (i.e., generated bids).56
+Although the CAISO market rules provide flexibility for suppliers to submit economic bids for energy above minimum load within the current energy bid caps, there are three circumstances in which suppliers are exposed to cost-based energy and commitment cost bids that may not reflect their actual fuel costs.
+First, suppliers may only bid-in commitment costs up to the CAISO-calculated cost-based values, which are based on indices used to reflect the suppliers' daily fuel costs (i.e., those default commitment cost bids determined under the proxy cost methodology).
+Second, although the CAISO market rules allow suppliers to bid up to \$1,000/MWh for energy above minimum load, when a supplier is subject to mitigation, the CAISO market dispatches and compensates the supplier based on a mitigated bid price that uses the supplier's default energy bid as an input.
+Finally, there are some instances in which suppliers are required to submit a bid but fail to do so, and the CAISO market must generate a bid to use in the clearing process.69